NoahLm/architecture_challenge/README.md

 4. Apply the Terraform configuration.
     ```terraform apply```

 5. After apply, services must be run in the following order.
-(Manually or automatically with extra configuration donde thorugh Terraform or the AWS Managment Console).
+(Manually or automatically with extra configuration through Terraform or the AWS Managment Console).
     - Run raw_data crawler
     - Run ETL Job to create new processed data
     - Run date and transactions crawler